DIY Android Home Automation With Free Smartphone Application

 Ever wanted to make your home automated?
-Wanted to control the lights, fan and other appliances from your smartphone?
-Or wanted a tutorial about connected devices and getting started with it?
-DIY Android Home Automation will show you how to make your home automated using an android smartphone.
-This requires you to have no experience of android programming at all, as a free application is included for you to develop.
-Using this android application you will be able to control your lights, air conditioning, door locks ,etc all from your smartphone.
-This system uses bluetooth to connect with your device and control the various appliances in your home.
+Wanted to control the lights, fan, and other appliances from your smartphone?
+Or wanted a tutorial about connected devices and getting started with them?
+Our DIY Android Home Automation project will show you how to make your home automated using an Android smartphone.
+This requires no experience with Android programming at all, and a free application is included for you to develop.
+Using this Android application you will be able to control your lights, air conditioning, and door locks all from your smartphone.
+This system Bluetooth to connect with your device and control the various appliances in your home.
 Have fun with this DIY hacking tutorial!

 - Arduino / Arduino Clone or make your own custom arduino board with this tutorial.

 - A 5v TTL -UART bluetooth module like : JY-MCU BT_BOARD (Cheaper) or Bluesmirf Gold/Silver.

 - Five 5V SPDT relays like : 5V relay.

 - Eclipse for Android programming (optional, not required).
 For instructions on installing and setting up the environment: How to install android and eclipse.
 And tutorials to learn Android programming even though you don’t require it for this project: Tutorial .

 How Does it Work?